Variables

 process both packed and unpacked variables, and if you do not use

-is true then the missing value is nf95_fill_real
+was_packed is true then the missing value is nf95_fill_real or

 nf95_gw_var